M3galodn81/WatSAU/README.md

 # Where are the Stars Above Us (WatSAU) Mod

-A Balatro Mod where I added random or broken jokers
+A Balatro Mod where I added random or broken jokers from rhythm games

 WIP description